oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/coordinator.md

 Coordinators can fall into two categories: **coordinating conjunctions** and **correlative conjunctions**.

 ### Coordinating Conjunctions
-The English lanauge contains only 7 coordinating conjunctions which can be memorized using the mnemonic *FANBOYS:*
+The English language contains only 7 coordinating conjunctions which can be memorized using the mnemonic *FANBOYS:*
 - for
 - and
 - nor